Oak Tutorial

 y by A1

-Note that labelled statements do not enter the context.
+Note that labeled statements do not enter the buffer.
 They can only be accessed by their labels.

 axiom A1: x and y